 “Peat is partially decayed material, and the moor was sacrificial ground in Bronze Age Scotland.”
-Gasparino explained why he had me import a truckload from a Scottish bog to cover the entire stage.
+Alberto explained why he had me import a truckload from a Scottish bog to cover the entire stage.
 “Sacre du Printemps, The Rite of Spring portrays the sacrifice of a young woman to the gods.
 We must be authentic.”

 I was a little nervous before the first performance.
 I had to keep the peat moist enough to avoid a fire hazard, and I worried about the dancers’ footing.

 The curtain rose.
-Isabelle, in a sheer, red, slip-like costume stood next to a man, who was naked to the waist, wearing black tights.
+Isabelle, in a sheer, red, slip-like costume stood next to a man, naked to the waist, wearing black tights.
 Behind them were twenty dancers, women in white slips and men also wearing only black tights.
 The Stravinsky score of haunting woodwinds, oboes, and bassoons, painted a primitive mood as the ensemble of dancers moved ominously closer toward Isabelle in a series of choppy steps and gestures like a Maori war challenge.
 In moments, they crowded around Isabelle.
 Her male partner shoved her away from the group.
 As the dancers receded behind her, Isabelle contemplated her sacrificial fate.
 She exploded toward the wing as if to escape, but was pushed center stage by some invisible force.
-Her dance, a series of twists, bends and leaps reflected her two minds: the first, exhilarated that she was chosen for the gods, and the second, terrorized by the contemplation of death.
+Her dance, a series of twists, bends, and leaps reflected her two minds: the first, exhilarated that she was chosen for the gods, and the second, terrorized by the contemplation of death.
 The violence of her movements caused her costume to shift and her breasts became exposed, as if open to the thrust of the sacrificial knife.
 The solo ended when Isabelle collapsed onto the bed of peat, and the curtain fell.

 She sighed.
 “Pink Panther, thanks for the shoulder.”
 She softly kissed my cheek, then walked toward her dressing room.
 Before the door closed, she turned and smiled at me.

-Roberto had approached and grasped my shoulder.
+Roberto approached and grasped my shoulder.
 “Parabems, Pink Panther, that woman wants you.
 Go to her, now, while her passion stirs.”
 He gave me a push.